nginx-architects/njs-examples/module16.rst

 Code Snippets
 ~~~~~~~~~~~~~

-Notice how this config uses location blocks to define the target of each subrequest.
+This config proxies requests to a simple upstream on port 8080.
+Responses are passed through the main.to_lower_case method before being returned to the client.

 .. code-block:: nginx